kili-technology/kili-python-sdk/docs/sdk/tutorials/importing_pdf_assets.md

 You can now update and check the resolutions of the pdf assets.

-⚠️ This step is only necessary for assets that have been annotated after 2023-07-05.
+⚠️ This step is only necessary for assets that have been annotated before the 2023-07-05.
+Before this date, the page resolutions were not stored once a label was submitted, so if you need to backfill this value if you need it.

 ```python